Panama celebrates court order to cancel mine even as business is hit

 Protesters in some provinces have promised to stay in the streets until the Supreme Court ruling is officially published – which usually takes a few days – or until the mine is closed for good.
 But many roadblocks have now been cleared, highways that stood empty for weeks are now open, and gas stations are rolling back in business.

-“We are in a new phase,” Harry Brown Araúz, the director of Panama’s International Center of Social and Political Studies, told Al Jazeera.
+“We are in a new phase,” Harry Brown Arauz, the director of Panama’s International Center of Social and Political Studies, told Al Jazeera.
 “The protests, as we have seen until now, should be lifted.
 And the government has said that it will begin the process of closing the mine in an orderly manner.
 This can generate confidence in the population, which had been lost.”

-Araúz says the protest movement and the ruling are a powerful sign of the strength of Panama’s democracy, which the country regained just over 30 years ago.
+Arauz says the protest movement and the ruling are a powerful sign of the strength of Panama’s democracy, which the country regained just over 30 years ago.

 “This is a really important moment,” he says.
 “It marks a before and after for Panamanian democracy.”